Shiro-LK/Coco-dataset-converter/README.md

 # Coco-dataset-converter
-Convert cocodataset in .txt format
+Convert cocodataset in .txt format.
+Convert the name's label into Pascal VOC name when possible.
+Example : airplan --> aeroplane